Saudi study strengthens case against camels in MERS outbreak

 Sporadic cases of the disease, which is caused by a virus from the same family as Severe Acute Respiratory Syndrome or SARS, have also been reported across the Middle East region, as well as in Europe, Asia and the United States.

-"The patient had applied a topical medicine in the nose of one of the ill camels seven days before onset of the patient's illness," they wrote in the study in the New England Journal of Medicine.
+"The patient had applied a topical medicine in the nose of one of the ill camels seven days before onset of the patient's illness," they wrote online June 4 in the New England Journal of Medicine.

 Genetic analysis of samples taken from the victim and from the camel in question - a one-humped or dromedary camel in a herd of nine owned by the patient - suggested the virus had passed directly from the animal to the man, they concluded.